Jacqueline Caemmerer

 Biography:

 Dr. Caemmerer joined the University of Connecticut’s School Psychology program in fall 2020 as an Assistant Professor.
 Prior to UConn, she taught in Howard University’s school psychology program for 3 years.
+Her research interests are in psychological assessment and validity issues.
 She is interested in better understanding what frequently used tests measure, the predictive validity of cognitive abilities on children’s math, reading, and writing skills, and developmental and cultural considerations of tests.
-Dr. Caemmerer is also interested in the influence of parent involvement and social skills on children’s academic achievement.
+Dr. Caemmerer is also interested in the influence of social variables, such as social skills and families, on children’s academic achievement.
 She often uses latent variable and longitudinal modeling to study large-scale datasets.
-Dr. Caemmerer teaches courses in educational tests & measures, cognitive assessment, and academic assessment.
+Dr. Caemmerer teaches or has taught courses in cognitive assessment, academic assessment, social emotional behavioral assessment, advanced practicum, and educational tests and measures.
+She is a licensed psychologist and nationally certified school psychologist.
 Her clinical experiences have spanned public and charter schools, juvenile detention centers, and private practice.

 Awards & Honors: